jamiecayley/jamiecayley.github.io/_posts/2016-06-03-An-Introduction-To-Abstract-Algebra-21.md

 Corollary to Gauss' lemma: Let $$P \in R[x]$$, c(P) = 1.
 P is irreducible in $$R[x]$$ if and only if P is irreducible on $$F[x]$$ (here $$F[x]$$ is Frac(R)).

-Stay tuned for a post n polynomial roots and basic properties of fields!
+Stay tuned for a post on polynomial roots!